-MAT 143 (Quantitative Literacy)

-MAT 151 (Statistics I)

-MAT 152 (Statistical Methods I)

-MAT 155 (Statistical Analysis)

-MAT 161 (College Algebra)

-MAT 162 (College Trigonometry)

-MAT 165 (Finite Mathematics)

-MAT 167 (Discrete Mathematics)

-MAT 171 (Pre-Calculus Algebra)

-MAT 172 (Pre-Calculus Trigonometry)

-MAT 175 (Pre-Calculus)

-MAT 200 or above
+MAT 143 (Quantitative Literacy) MAT 151 (Statistics I) MAT 152 (Statistical Methods I) MAT 155 (Statistical Analysis) MAT 167 (Discrete Mathematics) MAT 171 (Pre-Calculus Algebra) MAT 172 (Pre-Calculus Trigonometry) MAT 200 or above

-Foreign Student Admissions
+Foreign Student Admissions and Transfer Credit

 Foreign students must meet the same admission requirements as other students.
-Included with the application should be a transcript from an authorized school or university; an English translation must be provided.
+Included with the application should be a transcript from an authorized school or university.
+In addition an English translation of the transcript must be provided by a reputable credential evaluation service.
 All applicants from countries whose native language is not English must demonstrate proficiency in the English language by scoring no less than 550 on the Test of English as a Foreign Language (TOEFL) or present other acceptable proof of the ability to speak, write, and understand the English language.

 Robeson Community College does not issue the I-20 necessary to obtain an F-1 visa.
-Student with other visas will be considered on an individual basis.
+Student with other visa types will be considered on an individual basis.
 For additional information concerning international student admissions, contact the Director of Admissions.